Ablus-Bang/FLB/README.md

 ### Token Usage

-Interacting with the chain requires a certain amount of gas, which is common practice in blockchain to prevent malicious users from consuming a large amount of on-chain resources and causing network congestion.
+Interacting with the protocol requires a certain amount of gas, which is common practice in protocol to prevent malicious users from consuming a large amount of on-protocol resources and causing network congestion.
 Therefore, you need to acquire tokens to pay for the transaction gas fees.
-In the Cerbo Chain, we use `CBO` tokens as gas fees.
+In our protocol, we use `CBO` tokens as gas fees.

-In the process of interacting with the chain, a certain amount of gas needs to be consumed, so you need to transfer some tokens to the administrator account and the ordinary user account respectively.
+In the process of interacting with the protocol, a certain amount of gas needs to be consumed, so you need to transfer some tokens to the administrator account and the ordinary user account respectively.
 Get test tokens through this faucet link: https://dev-faucet.cerboai.com/ Just pass in the address and click the button.

 ### Deploy the contract